Hitesh499/TASK-6---Static-Website-With-Github-Pages/README.md

 ## Steps Followed

 1. Written a index.html on VS Code
-2. Pushed the html code along with README.md inside the Github repo, Using the commands
+2. Pushed the HTML file along with the README.md to the GitHub repository using the following command
 ```bash
 git init
 git add .